D

 disposition (noun) (1 of 6):

 A person's inherent qualities of mind and character.
-(OD)
+(NOA)

 Temperamental makeup.
 The usual attitude or mood of a person or animal.
 (MW)